 NSHSS is a community of driven individuals who believe that enough is never enough.
-It is a network of over 1.7 million lifetime members from across the globe who believe in being the next agents of change and the next thought leaders.
+It is a network of more than 2 million lifetime members from across the globe who believe in being the next agents of change and the next thought leaders.
 The Be More Fund celebrates and honors that.